alex-zheludov/CodingAgent/docs/multi-agent-orchestration-requirements.md

 ## 1. Executive Summary

 This document outlines the requirements for transforming the current single-agent architecture into a multi-agent orchestration system using Semantic Kernel's Process Framework.
-The new architecture will introduce specialized agents optimized for different tasks (intent classification, Q&A, planning, execution) with appropriate model selection for each capability.
+The new architecture will introduce specialized agents optimized for different tasks (intent classification, research, planning, execution, summarization) with appropriate model selection for each capability.

 ### Goals
-- Reduce operational costs by 60-80% through intelligent model selection
+- Reduce operational costs by 70-80% through intelligent model selection
 - Improve response accuracy with specialized agents
-- Enable explicit planning for complex tasks
+- Enable explicit planning with deep reasoning (DeepSeek R1)
-- Support large context windows (2M tokens) for codebase Q&A
+- Support large context windows (128K tokens) for codebase research
 - Maintain backward compatibility with existing plugins and workflows

 ### Success Metrics
 - Intent classification accuracy > 95%
 - Average response time reduction by 30%
-- Cost per request reduced by 60%+
+- Cost per request reduced by 70%+
 - Plan execution success rate > 90%
+- Plan quality improved with DeepSeek R1 reasoning

 ---